 ETA for Israel eligibility criteria for German citizens

-There are certain conditions to entry to Israel, and to obtaining an ETA, for German nationals.
+There are certain conditions to entry to Israel, and to obtaining an ETA-IL, for German nationals.
 You must:

 • Be a full German citizen, with regular citizenship.